Minipada/ros2_data_collection/doc/src/dc/demos/tb3_stdout.md

 You will also need 2 terminal windows, to:

-1. Run the Nav2 turtlebot3 launchfile: it starts localization, navigation and rviz
+1. Run the Nav2 turtlebot3 launchfile: it starts localization, navigation and RViz
 2. Run DC

-Since rviz is pretty verbose, using 2 terminal windows will help reading the JSON printed on the terminal window.
+Since RViz is pretty verbose, using 2 terminal windows will help reading the JSON printed on the terminal window.

 ## Setup the environment